Skip to content

 Session — The Future is Bright: Building a Resilient Workforce in the Age of AI

-Presenter: Nicole Bentely and Katie Admas, SAFAL
+Presenter: Nicole Bentley and Katie Adams

 Description: The rapid advancement of artificial intelligence and its impact on the American workforce have outpaced many individuals’s expectations.
 Nevertheless, workforce development professionals and educators are primed for the shift.
 The necessity to adapt, evolve, and modernize is fundamental to establishing a sustainable talent development strategy.
 This session will utilize the Registered Apprenticeship model as a case study to highlight best practices for incorporating AI literacy, education, and hands-on skills training into essential occupations without supplanting their existence.